17 Perfect Things to Do in Prague in Winter [2024-2025]

 View from across the Vltava river as taken from Vysehrad castle, looking at the other castle of Prague, the main one in the castle district.
 The sky is dark and a few lights are just starting to come on in the city.

-The Old Palace Hall and Vladislav Hall, with its cheery yellow facade, are both lovely to visit and great places to take photos of the castle complex.
+Two of my other favorite places in the Prague Castle complex are the Old Palace Hall and particularly Vladislav Hall with its cheery yellow facade.
+Both are lovely to visit and great places to take photos.

 Houses in the dark atmosphere of a cloudy day in Prague, on the Golden Lane of old-fashioned houses in pastel colors that once belonged to artisans living in this area.